wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

 cd docker-compose-radarr-sonarr-jackett-transmission
 ```

-When running on a Rapsberry Pi please check the `NOTE:` in the docker-compose before running `docker-compose up`
+In the `docker-compose` you must setup the `OPENVPN_` variables under the `environment:` key.
+See here for more information: https://haugene.github.io/docker-transmission-openvpn/config-options/

-Then it is time to start the containers
+When completed it is time to start the containers
 * --compatibility is to convert deploy keys in v3 files to their non-Swarm equivalent
 * --detach is for starting in the background)
 ```
-docker-compose --compatibility up --detach
+docker compose --compatibility up --detach
 ```

 It should start pulling the containers like so: